rjo6615/README-Generator/README.md

 ## Usage

-To use this project, start by typing "node js" into the terminal.
+To use this project, start by typing "node index" into the terminal.
 You will be propted with a series of questions regarding information that will display on your generated README.
+Answer the questions accordingly and once they are finished, a "Saved!" message will show.
+Your generated README will appear in the main folder as "generatedREADME.md"

 Example gif is listed below: